KacperZurawik/LibraryConsoleApp/README.md

 >

+The primary goal of this project is to gain hands-on experience in building real-world applications using C# and .NET.
-Purpose of the application is to help and maintain library.
-The application includes features like (at this moment):
+At the same time, the application simulates a simple library system and includes features like:

    - add a book
    - issue a book